MillerBrainObservatory/LBM-CaImAn-Python/docs/user_guide/assembly.md

 ```

+`lcp.read_scan(data_path, join_contiguous=False)` gives you back an object that you can use like a numpy array.

+By default, this array has dims: `[rois, y, x, channels, Time]`.

+If your recording only has 1 [scanimage region-of-interest (ROI)](https://docs.scanimage.org/Premium+Features/Multiple+Region+of+Interest+(MROI).html), this array will be 4 dimensions `[y, x, channels, Time]`.

-If you give a string with a wildcard (like an asterisk), this wildcard will expand to match all files around the asterisk.
+If you give a string with a wildcard (like an asterisk), this wildcard will expand to match all files around the wildcard.
+There are examples of wildcard usage to gather lists of files throughout the [example notebooks](https://github.com/MillerBrainObservatory/LBM-CaImAn-Python/tree/master/demos/notebooks).

 In the above example. every file inside `/path/to/data/` ending in `.tiff` will be included in the scan.